Will TCU cover the spread vs. Clemson? Betting Trends, Record ATS

 TCU vs. Clemson: Betting Trends, Record ATS, Home/Road Splits - December 9

-The No. 24 Clemson Tigers (8-0) bring an eight-game win streak into a home matchup with the TCU Horned Frogs (7-0), winners of seven straight.
-The Horned Frogs are underdogs by only 1.5 points in the contest, which starts at 4:00 PM ET (on Fox Sports 1) on Saturday, December 9, 2023.
-The matchup has a point total of 149.5.
+The TCU Horned Frogs (7-0) bring a seven-game winning streak into a road matchup with the No. 24 Clemson Tigers (8-0), winners of eight straight.
+The Tigers are underdogs by just 2.5 points in the contest, which starts at 4:00 PM ET (on Fox Sports 1) on Saturday, December 9, 2023.
+The matchup has a point total of 151.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!